 MongoDB Monitor

-natively to the requested document database layer and issuing a ping command on the admin
+The MongoDB monitor in updu provides direct checking against MongoDB endpoints or clusters.
+It connects natively to the requested document database layer and issues a ping command on the admin schema.

 Configuration Options